LilithTundrus/e621-API-Docs/docs/Blips.md

 ### Unhide

-Unhide a blip by its ID
+Unhide a blip by ID

 Base URL is `https://e621.net/blip/unhide.json`